Typee-Language/Typee/develoment-framework.md

 Once Eclipse has been installed, in its Java framework version, you cannot yet program in Python.
-Sob: this is the language we are using to develop the very first version of the Typhon translator.
+Sob: this is the language we are using to develop the very first version of the Typee translator.

 _PyDev_ is a dedicated plug-in that allows Python programming with Eclipse.
 You do not have to download and install it by yourself.
 You rather have to ask for